Azo-hub/learning-git/README.md

+# Learning-git
-# This repo was use to learn git.
+This repo was use to learn git.